-The resolution is based on the gender-neutral language in the state's marriage law.
+The decisions ordering the issuance of marriage licenses to same-sex couples are based on the gender-neutral language in the state's marriage law.

 HISTORY: New Mexico's laws do not explicitly allow or prohibit marriage for same-sex couples.
 In 2004, a clerk began issuing marriage licenses to same-sex couples, but the state’s then-Attorney General ordered the county to stop, and declared the marriages invalid.
 County clerks agreed not to issue any other licenses to same-sex couples.
 Since then, state lawmakers have not taken further action and the freedom to marry has hung in legal limbo.
 Read more about marriage in New Mexico here.